lhertzsaebboe/socialmediaproject/README.md

 y-axis: Count, number of people

-Section 3 – Interpreting Visualizations (3 points)
+Section 3 – Interpreting Visualizations
 [In your README file] For each visualization, • Great (1 point): Interpret a visualization and explain how it contributes to answering your question • Fair (0.5 points): Interpret a visualization but do not explain how it contributes to answering your question • No or non-subtantial submission

 <img width="585" alt="Skärmavbild 2023-12-06 kl  17 24 57" src="https://github.com/lhertzsaebboe/socialmediaproject/assets/152214822/5e27bee4-e177-4ecc-bc20-f69cb4bd616c">